When designing products, services, even organisations /

-When designing products, services, even organisations; we believe it’s essential to understand their footprint and wider impact on both communities and planetary boundaries.
+We believe it’s essential to understand their footprint and wider impact on communities and our planet.

-Working with organisations motivated to improve their position, through the introduction of a wider lens in their human-centred design process.
+Through the introduction of a wider lens in their human-centred design process.

 What impact might be created through design for re-use or returns?
 How might better understanding your community help you design a new service?
 What change might be possible through a qualitative growth perspective?